sharploris/unity-physics-sound/README.md

 #### 2D Physics Sound Dictionary

 This is what you use to configure all of your available 2D physics sounds for a particular interaction.
-Continuing on from the above example, you might create one called `Player Footsteps` and assign it your `Player Footsteps Wood` 2D physics sounds, as well as others for Ice, Sand, Concrete, etc. You can also assign a number of default audio clips to be used when interacting with material that have no physics material set.
+Continuing on from the above example, you might create one called `Player Footsteps` and assign it your `Player Footsteps Wood` 2D physics sounds, as well as others for Ice, Sand, Concrete, etc. You can also assign a number of default audio clips to be used when interacting with colliders that have no physics material set.

 ### Dictionary Methods